Balak: Prophet and Donkey

 God gives Bilam permission to go to Moab, but God is angry when he goes.
 Perhaps God disapproves of Bilam’s lying by omission, or of his greed for a payment he is unlikely to receive.2

 Three times a messenger of God (i.e. an angel), manifests on the road to Moab.
 Who sees the divine apparition?
-Not Bilam, the prophet and would-be sorcerer; not his two human servants; but only his donkey.
+Not Bilam, the prophet and would-be sorcerer; but his donkey.
 Bilam has only heard God’s voice at night, but his donkey sees God’s angel in broad daylight.

 Each time Bilam’s donkey sees an angel with a drawn sword in the middle of the road, she refuses to go forward.
 The first time she runs off into a field, the second time the road lies between walls and she presses Bilam’s foot against the stones, and the third time the way is so narrow she lies down in the middle of the road.
 Each time Bilam beats his donkey, unable to see the reason for her behavior.
 The third time, the Torah describes the beating: